 In this episode of the IoT For All Podcast, Greg Dial, EVP for Product and Marketing Strategy at JMA Wireless, discusses the Citizens Broadband Radio Service (CBRS) and what it means for both businesses and consumers looking to leverage CBRS as a new option.

-Greg walks us through various CBRS use cases, including instances of high volume traffic in stadium venues and what connecting looks like to users.
+Greg walks us through various CBRS Applications, including instances of high volume traffic in stadium venues and what connecting looks like to users.
 He also shares some of the compelling advantages of adopting CBRS as well as the challenges still facing companies hoping to utilize it.

 To finish the conversation, we talk briefly about the industry’s reception to CBRS and what the future might look like for IoT and edge computing.

 Interested in connecting with Greg?
 Check out his Linkedin!